-Hydrocortisone is used as a hormone replacement therapy in children with congenital adrenal hyperplasia (a condition that affects the body's natural production of steroids).
+Hydrocortisone is used as a hormone replacement therapy in individuals with certain disorders in the adrenal glands.

 Take Hydrocortisone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.